DG-98/Bob-s-Acorn-Adventure-/README.md

 # Bob's Acorn Adventure

 The concept of the game is to to catch Acorns because Bob needs to have food for the winter.
-You have to be careful and avoid one of the natural predators of a squirrel and avoid really ugly eagles because they have to eat too.
+You have to be careful and avoid one of the natural predators of a squirrel which are some really ugly eagles because they have to eat too.